BatterieNguyen/English/Advertisement/Advertisement_in_Society.md

-## Sample

-### 1. Advertisements are becoming more and more common in everyday life.
+## 1. Advertisements are becoming more and more common in everyday life.
 Is it a positive or negative development?

 Advertisements ~
 > * the attempt of advertisement,